Jimmy Blanton: Playing style and influence

 When with the Jeter-Pillars Orchestra, Blanton added classical music pizzicato and arco techniques to jazz bass, making it into more of a solo instrument.
 While with Ellington, Blanton revolutionized the way the double bass was used in jazz.
 His virtuosity placed him in a different class from his predecessors, making him the first master of the jazz bass and demonstrating its potential as a solo instrument.
 "He possessed great dexterity and range, roundness of tone, accurate intonation, and above all an unprecedented sense of swing."
 He added "many non-harmonic passing notes in his accompaniment lines, giving them a contrapuntal flavour and stimulating soloists to their own harmonic explorations."
 His originality was developed by others into the foundations of the bebop rhythm section.
-His importance was such that, "until the advent of the styles of Scott LaFaro and Charlie Haden in the 1960s all modern bass players drew on his innovations."